Milnor-type invariants for surface-links and cut-diagrams: Introduction

+We will now define a notion of longitudes, associated to homotopy classes of paths on $\Sigma$.

-Now, for each $i\in\{1,\ldots,\ell\}$, pick an $i$-th meridian $R_i$ and a basepoint $p_i\in\Sigma_i$ in the interior of the corresponding region.
-This provides in particular a preferred set of normal generators for $G(\UU)$.
+For each $i\in\{1,\ldots,n\}$, pick a basepoint $p_i\in\Sigma_i$ in the interior of some region $R_i$.
+This provides in particular a preferred set of normal generators for $G(\UU)$ (Remark \ref{rem:ark}).
 Then, thanks to Lemma \ref{lem:Longitudes}, we can define the \emph{$i$-th loop-longitude map}